jr-k/snips-nlu-rebirth/README.md

-3. With snips-nlu tools, you'll be able to train a model.
+3. Thanks to snips-nlu tools you'll be able to train a model.
 But first we need to prepare the targeted language.

   `snips-nlu download en`

-4. Then train a dataset, let's take the sample available.
+4. Then train a dataset.
+Let's take the sample available on the snips-nlu repository.

   `snips-nlu train /path/to/snips-nlu/repository/sample_datasets/lights_dataset.json /path/to/output_trained_engine`.